Is d-flight optimized for the use of a specific browser?

 The QR identification code mentioned in articles 6 and 9 of the Regulation is issued by the D-Flight site, following the registration of the operator, it contains the identification code of the operator according to the EASA nomenclature and is unique for all UAS referring to the operator.

 According to European legislation, the identification code will have value in all EU Member States and therefore the operator will be able to operate their UAS without further application of other codes in all EU Member States, subject to compliance with additional local regulations if applicable.

 Should the QR code issued to the operator be printed and affixed to all the UAS operated by the same?

 Yes, because the QR code contains the identification code of the operator according to the EASA nomenclature.

 Consultating maps allows you to check in which areas you can fly and on what constraints.
 The elements visible on the map are based on the ENAV aeronautical database.
 Some elements are constructed in a georeferenced manner, on the basis of semantic rules in force, expressed in the ENAC regulation and in the Circulars (ATM09).
 All geographical data published by d-flight originate from institutional data sources, as shown in the table of the Maps section available at this link .
 However, the update cycles of published data and source data are not yet fully synchronized.

-The use of maps does not release users from their responsibility in the correct use of drones (and more generally of model aircraft) in a conscientious manner and in full compliance with the rules.
+The use of maps does not relieve users of their responsibility in the correct use of UAS in a conscientious manner and in full compliance with the rules.